-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. 🗵 Yes o No
+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. 🗷 Yes 🗆 No

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act. o Yes 🗵 No
+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.

+Yes No

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Sections 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. 🗵 Yes o No
+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Sections 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. \blacksquare Yes \square No

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of the registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. o

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
-See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer ⊠

-Accelerated filer o

-Non-accelerated filer o

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). o Yes 🗵 No

-The aggregate market value of the voting and non-voting common equity held by non-affiliates computed by reference to the price at which the common equity was last sold as of the last business day of the registrant's most recently completed second fiscal quarter (June 29, 2007) was \$1,836,586,615 (assuming, for this purpose, that only directors and officers are deemed affiliates).
+Indicate by check mark if disclosure of delinquent contained, to the best of the registrant's knowledge, in Form 10-K or any amendment to this Form 10-K. Indicate by check mark whether the registrant is a "accelerated filer and large accelerated filer" in Rule 12 Large accelerated filer Accelerated filer □ Non-accelerated filer □ Indicate by check mark whether the registrant is a a shell company (as defined in Rule 12th b-2 of the Exchange Act). □ Yes 🗷 No The aggregate market value of the voting and non-voting common equity held by non-affiliates computed by reference to the price at which the common equity was last sold as of the last business day of the registrant's most recently completed second fiscal quarter (June 29, 2007) was \$1,836,586,615 (assuming, for this purpose, that only directors and officers are deemed affiliates).
+There were 52,707,703 shares of the registrant's common stock issued and outstanding as of January 31, 2008.
+DOCUMENTS INCORPORATED BY REFERENCE Portions of the Proxy Statement for the registrant' Form 10-K. 's 2008 Annual Meeting of Stockholder rs are incorporated by reference into Part III of this